-- 16.1.1 The days on which holidays shall be observed are as follows: New Years' Day; Australia Day; Good Friday; Easter Saturday; Easter Monday; Anzac Day; Queen's Birthday; Labour Day; Christmas Day; Boxing Day and all locally proclaimed holidays within the Council's area, and all special days proclaimed as holidays to be observed throughout the whole of the State of NSW. - 16.1.2 In addition to the days provided for in sub-clause 16.1.1, employees who are Aboriginal and Torres Strait Islanders shall be entitled to one day during NAIDOC week so that they can participate in National Aboriginal and Islander Day celebrations. - 16.1.3 Where any of the holidays prescribed by this Agreement fall on a day ordinarily worked by the employee, the employee shall not have a reduction in ordinary pay. - 16.1.4 Except as otherwise provided, where an employee is required to work on a holiday as prescribed by this Agreement, the employee shall be paid at double time and a half inclusive of payment for the day with a minimum payment of four hours worked. - 16.1.5 All employees classified at salary point 8 or below of this Agreement employed in garbage, sanitary and sullage (other than the supervisor) who are required to work on Good Friday or Christmas Day shall be paid at triple time inclusive of payment for the day with a minimum payment of four hours work. - 16.1.6 Where an employee is required to work ordinary hours on a holiday as prescribed by this Agreement, the Council and the employee may agree that the employee be paid time and a half for the hours worked on a holiday and in addition, be granted equivalent time off in lieu to be paid at ordinary time for each holiday worked.
-Such leave shall be taken at a mutually convenient time. - 16.1.7 When a holiday occurs on a day on which an employee is rostered off while employed on a seven day a week rotating roster system, the employee shall be paid a day's pay at ordinary rates in addition to the ordinary week's pay.

-Council may, in lieu of making such additional payment, grant a day's leave for each such holiday which may be taken at such time as is mutually agreed to between the Council and the employee.
-Full-time employees working rosters other than seven day a week rotating rosters shall be entitled to receive at least the same number of public holidays as a full-time employee working ordinary hours Monday to Friday.

-- 16.1.8 If a rostered day off falls on a public holiday, the next working day will be substituted, or another day by agreement, except for employees engaged on a seven day a week rotating roster system - 16.1.9 No employee will receive the benefit of a Show Day holiday for the Newcastle Show unless it is specifically proclaimed as a holiday in the Council area. - 16.1.10Where any of the holidays prescribed by this Agreement fall on a day not ordinarily worked by the employee, the employee shall not be entitled to payment for that day.
+- 14.1.1 The days on which holidays shall be observed are as follows: New Years' Day; Australia Day; Good Friday; Easter Saturday; Easter Monday; Anzac Day; Queen's Birthday; Labour Day; Christmas Day; Boxing Day and all locally proclaimed holidays within the Council's area, and all special days proclaimed as holidays to be observed throughout the whole of the State of NSW. - 14.1.2 In addition to the days provided for in sub-clause 14.1.1, employees who are Aboriginal and Torres Strait Islanders shall be entitled to one day during NAIDOC week so that they can participate in National Aboriginal and Islander Day celebrations. - 14.1.3 Where any of the holidays prescribed by this Agreement fall on a day ordinarily worked by the employee, the employee shall not have a reduction in ordinary pay. - 14.1.4 Except as otherwise provided, where an employee is required to work on a holiday as prescribed by this Agreement, the employee shall be paid at double time and a half inclusive of payment for the day with a minimum payment of four hours worked. - 14.1.5 All employees classified in salary point 8 or below of this Agreement employed in garbage, sanitary and sullage (other than the supervisor) who are required to work on Good Friday or Christmas Day shall be paid at triple time inclusive of payment for the day with a minimum payment of four hours work. - 14.1.6 Where an employee is required to work ordinary hours on a holiday as prescribed by this Agreement, the Council and the employee may agree that the employee be paid time and a half for the hours worked on a holiday and in addition, be granted equivalent time off in lieu to be paid at ordinary time for each holiday worked.
+Such leave shall be taken at a mutually convenient time. - 14.1.7 When a holiday occurs on a day on which an employee is rostered off while employed on a seven day a week rotating roster system, the employee shall be paid a day's pay at ordinary rates in addition to the ordinary week's pay.
+Council may in lieu of making such additional payment, grant a day's leave for each such holiday which may be taken at such time as is mutually agreed to between the Council and the employee.
+Full-time employees working rosters other than seven day a week rotating rosters shall be entitled to receive at least the same number of public holidays as a full-time employee working ordinary hours Monday to Friday. - 14.1.8 No employee will receive the benefit of a Show Day holiday for the Newcastle Show unless it is specifically proclaimed as a holiday in the Council area. - 14.1.9 Where any of the holidays prescribed by this Agreement fall on a day not ordinarily worked by the employee, the employee shall not be entitled to payment for that day.

-16.2 Council Picnic Day
+14.2 Council Picnic Day